wiktormalyska/oth/README.md

 1. [Create a repo using the template](https://github.com/UlisseMini/oth/generate)
-2. Go to Settings -> Pages and set "deploy branch" to gh-pages and path to be the root `/` `
+2. Go to Settings -> Pages and set "deploy branch" to gh-pages and path to be the root `/`
+3. Set PHOTO_DIR env variable in actions to handle photos in notes (set to name of directory that contains photos) `

 ### Updates